January 20, 2017

 - Spray Mist Systems: These systems spray a fine mist into your home’s ductwork when the furnace or air conditioner kicks on.
 Spray Mist Systems don’t require much maintenance, but they can clog up with mineral deposits if your water supply has hard water.

 With so many options available, homeowners should consider the needs of their homes and research each type of system thoroughly before making the purchase decision.
 You can find some comparison charts online, which can help you make a sound decision.

 Once you have chosen the right type of humidifier for your home, it’s time to start thinking about installation.

-First of all, make sure that the area where you plan to install the humidifier in an area of the house that does not drop below freezing during the winter.
+First of all, make sure that the area where you plan to install the humidifier is an area of the house that does not drop below freezing during the winter.
 Furnaces and air conditioners are often installed in attics and basements, which means there’s a possibility that the temperature could drop below freezing during the winter.
 If this happens, it could cause pipes, joints, or seals to fail.

 Also, you need to make sure you buy the correct size humidification system for your home.

-It’s best to speak to your St. Louis HVAC contractor, who can assess your needs and then recommend a humidification system that best suits your needs.
+It’s best to speak to your residential-services St. Louis HVAC contractor, who can assess your needs and then recommend a humidification system that best suits your needs.